hg1722/fashionista/README.md

 ### DeepFashion

+This dataset contains 289,222 clothing images of varied

 ### MNIST Fashion

 The baseline dataset that we used is called "Fashion MNIST" (https://github.com/zalandoresearch/fashion-mnist).
 It is a publicly available dataset used for benchmarking purposes and contains 60,000 images of clothing items in 10 different categories.
 All of the images are 28x28 and are grayscale.
 Preprocessing was generally not required for this dataset except for pixel normalization.